UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

+In a distributed fuzzing environment, different fuzzing instances can generate duplicate seeds simultaneously, such duplicate seeds include identical seeds and seeds execute the same path.
+Duplicate seeds lead to redundant execution and waste of testing resources.
+Thus, we evaluate the new seeds to filter out the duplicates every time new seeds are generated.
+However, when many new seeds need evaluating, centralized task scheduling can represent a bottleneck that places a heavy burden on seed evaluation.
+Besides, the number of new seeds is not well-distributed.
+The new seeds can flood into the scheduler within a short interval while remaining at a low volume for the rest of the time.

+To alleviate such limitations, we propose shifting some of the seed evaluation work from the scheduler to professional evaluating instances, and such evaluation instances are elastically adjusted according to the number of seeds to be evaluated.
+The elasticity of evaluating instances contributes to handling the dramatic increase of seed evaluation requests, which can adaptively coordinate the two groups of instances and achieves a global optimization of resource allocation.

-\textit{Dynamic evaluation expanding}.
-Whenever a fuzzing instance uploads new seeds to the database, the scheduler will receive an ``update'' signal and initiates an evaluating thread to deduplicate seeds and terminates the thread when the seeds are to be evaluated come to none.
-However, when too many new seeds flood into the scheduler, the scheduler will alleviate the over-burden by shifting some fuzzing instance to temporarily evaluate these new seeds, namely dynamically converting fuzzing instances to evaluation instances.
-The invocation of the dynamic evaluation expanding scheme depends on the number of unevaluated seeds in the scheduler.
-The scheduler checks the number of unevaluated seeds and adjusts the number of evaluating instances at intervals.
-We use a threshold to control the interval.
-Intuitively, a lower threshold will invoke the adjustment easily and frequently, which will waste the computing resources.
+Whenever a fuzzing instance uploads new seeds to the database, the scheduler will receive an ``update'' signal, causing it to initiate an evaluating thread to de-duplicate seeds, which it terminates when there are no new seeds left.
+However, when too many new seeds flood into the scheduler, the scheduler will alleviate the over-burden by shifting some fuzzing instances to temporarily evaluate these new seeds by dynamically converting them to evaluation instances.
+The invocation of such an elastically evaluation expanding scheme depends on the number of unevaluated seeds in the scheduler.
+The scheduler checks the number of unevaluated seeds at intervals and adjusts the number of evaluating instances.
+A threshold is used to control the interval.
+Intuitively, a lower threshold will invoke the adjustment easily and frequently, which will waste computing resources.
 In comparison, a higher threshold will cause new seeds to heap up and depress the overall performance.
-We empirically set this threshold as 1000 request cycles, which means the scheduler rechecks the number of seeds to be evaluated and adjusts the evaluating instances every time the scheduler has received 1000 ``update'' signals.
+We empirically set the initial threshold as 1000, which means the scheduler rechecks the number of seeds to be evaluated and adjusts the evaluating instances every time the scheduler has received 1000 ``update'' signals.